 However, it’s not just northerners that hold Spain’s capital in high esteem.

 The expat community in Madrid is huge and constantly renewing itself.
-Many expats come for a short contract, enjoying a taste of Madrid’s lifestyle and leaving satisfied with their adventures and time spent in Spain.
+Many expats come for a short contract, enjoy a taste of Madrid’s lifestyle and leave satisfied with their adventures and time spent in Spain.

 Quite a few other expats fall in love with the city and find ways to stay on longer or make Madrid their forever place.

 They say, the longer you stay in Madrid, the more difficult it becomes to leave.
 The charms of Madrid are subtle and take time to work their way into your heart.

 Many expats become enchanted by Madrid with its infinite cultural riches and authenticity, extravagant carnivals, exciting night life and an abundance of fantastic places to eat out.

 Madrid has three of Spain’s most famous art museums and two of them – the Reina Sofia and the Prado – offer free entry every night of the week.
 And yes, they both feature enormous collections of renowned masterpieces.
 If you like spending time in them, you can enjoy months of pleasure surrounded by beauty.

 It’s the city where the party never really stops.
 Madrid comes alive after midnight when Gran Via becomes one huge traffic jam, enjoying its busiest hours through the night until morning when it reverts to calm.